Student Spotlight: Alexander Picchi

-"COD is helping me narrow down my choices for a major and offers a variety of classes that I can take to help me figure out what I like and not like to study," he said.
-"I hope to find out what I want to spend the rest of my life doing and be able to enjoy my future career."
+“COD is helping me narrow down my choices for a major and offers a variety of classes that I can take to help me figure out what I like and would not like to study,” he said.
+“I hope to find out what I want to spend the rest of my life doing and be able to enjoy my future career.”

 2014 College of DuPage